 |<iframe width="560" height="315" src="https://www.youtube.com/embed/-5nzQ3YSg1U?rel=0&controls=0&showinfo=0" frameborder="0" allowfullscreen></iframe>|

-The consortium is primarily funded by Ineos, with contributions from the Natural Environment Research Council, Environment Agency and the EU.
-ReFINE has previously been funded by Shell, Total, Chevron, GDF Suez and Centrica.
+ReFINE has recieved contributions from the Natural Environment Research Council, Environment Agency and the EU.
+ReFINE has previously been funded by Ineos, Shell, Total, Chevron, GDF Suez and Centrica.
 The Department for Energy and Climate Change, the European Commission Joint Research Centre and the British Geological Survey participate in an advisory-stakeholder capacity.
 The consortium has the support of organisations such as the Geological Society of London, the Bulgarian Geological Society and the Royal Society of Chemistry.

-Although partly funded by the energy industry, ReFINE enforces strict governance and ethical procedures to ensure that funders have no control over the research that is undertaken or published.
+Although previously funded by the energy industry, ReFINE enforces strict governance and ethical procedures to ensure that funders have no control over the research that is undertaken or published.